pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 }
 ```

-By having `Tweeter` and `Timeline` taking the same `TwitterApi` instance, they reuse resources and neither are responsible for creating or configuring.
-However, while this ends up being a lot nicer for the library code, we've now polluted the calling code, as it is now responsible for manually creating all the dependencies and performing the injection.
+`Tweeter` and `Timeline` take the same `TwitterApi` instance -- reusing resources.
+Neither are responsible for creating or configuring it.
+However, while this ends up being a lot nicer for the library code, we end up polluting the calling code -- as it is now responsible for manually creating all the dependencies and performing the injection.
 If all I want to do is tweet and read my timeline, I don't want to be burdened by having to write this boilerplate code.

 ## 2\.
 Dagger API

 ### Overview

 - `@Module` + `@Provides`: mechanism for providing dependencies.
-- `@Inject`: mechanism for requesting dependencies.
+- `@Inject`: mechanism for requesting dependencies (also provides dependencies when applied to class constructor).
 - `@Component`: bridge between modules and injections.

 ### Providing Dependencies